mishapadidar/stellarator_multiobjective/lab_notebook.md

 ## Lab Notebook

 ### ToDo
-- Write a MLSL method to parallelize MO solves.
+- Write a MLSL method to parallelize MO solves using Nelder-Mead or NQN.
-- Run the MLSL method with NSGAII and Nelder-Mead
+- Write a maximum hypervolume method that starts at nondominated points.
 - plot the pareto front
 - Analyze QHProb1 pareto front with Matt
   - choose a few points of interest.